-The concept of Behavioural Radicalisation may be taken to mean: the process in which an individuals’ moral, ethical, logical and emotional societal norms and awareness are compromised, leading to an increased risk of supporting, or directly engaging in, illegal and anti-societal activities.
-In this case we are concerned with the increased engagement with cybercrime and online aspects of terrorism.
+Behavioural radicalisation can be seen as 'the process in which an individuals' moral, ethical, logical and emotional societal norms and awareness are compromised, leading to an increased risk of supporting, or directly engaging in, illegal and anti-societal activities.'

 PROPHETS Group's Views